Hey There — I’m Non-Binary

 So I’m challenging myself this next year — to bring more raw content like this to our blog via myself.
 I am not a poster child for what being non-binary is, but I am a privileged voice that can be heard.

-Derick Jones is a co-creator of Queerport.
-You can usually find them at their vintage shop or out and about documenting Shreveport's queer history in the making.
+J.D.
+Stevens-Jones is a co-creator of Queerport.
+You can usually find them at The Korner Lounge or out and about documenting Shreveport's queer history.